 A perennial problem in human-computer interaction is getting machines to understand emotional concepts like sarcasm, irony and understatement.

-Now, however, researchers at the MIT Media Lab may have (opens in new tab).
+Now, however, researchers at the MIT Media Lab may have made a breakthrough.
 They've built a system that has scanned through 1.2 billion tweets with a natural emotional labelling system attached - emoji.

-"Our basic idea with our DeepMoji project is that if the model is able to predict which emoji was included with a given sentence, then it has an understanding of the emotional content of that sentence," explains the team's (opens in new tab).
+"Our basic idea with our DeepMoji project is that if the model is able to predict which emoji was included with a given sentence, then it has an understanding of the emotional content of that sentence," explains the team's project page.